Ceterai/Ceterai.github.io/MyEnternia/Wiki/AlterniaSeed/README.md

 - Alta: Why break alternia crystals that took so much time to grow out, if I can just grow ready-to-use shards?

+Radiomessages on pickup:

+- I see that you've discovered some seeds.
+I suggest planting them in some tilled soil, and watering them until they grow.
+The tools you need can be built at a foraging table.

 ## Crafting

 Blueprint unlocked by obtaining: